kanidm/kanidm/book/src/accounts/policy.md

 ### Privilege Expiry

-The maximum length in seconds that privileges will exist during reauthentication for persons.
+The maximum length in seconds that privileges will exist after reauthentication for to a read/write session.

 ### Webauthn Attestation